Preschool Foundations are (kind of) a big deal!

 - Draw & color- I several new boxes of crayons (markers & colored pencils) & rotate out as needed and replace as needed throughout the year.
 I stock up during back to school sales and keep them on hand.
 I also replenish coloring books and drawing paper.

 - Sensory Bins– This is another favorite of ours.
+Use whatever dry, test safe materials you have at home.
 Rice and beans are an easy and inexpensive way to fill the bins and kids love digging through them to get to the toys.

 - Process Art– This is another simple idea.
-Set out a dish or tray with materials to be used with the art piece (sequins, pom poms, beads, cut up strips of paper, etc.), glue and construction paper or card stock.
+Set out a dish or tray with materials use the art piece (sequins, pom poms, beads, cut up strips of paper, etc.).
+Glue and construction paper or card stock.
 Let the kids put glue on the paper and mix and match the art pieces to add to the paper.

-- Game Time/ Game Night- Kids don’t learn valuable life skills like taking turns, patience, following directions, etc. because and adult tells them to.
-They learn best when it is reinforced naturally in their environment.
-Playing board games and childhood games like hide and seek are great ways to engage your child in important foundational work for learning and being cooperative later in life.
+- Game Time/ Game Night- Kids don’t learn valuable life skills because adults tell them to.
+They learning them best when it is naturally reinforced in their environment like playing board games and childhood games like hide and seek are great ways to engage your child in important foundational work for learning and being cooperative later in life.
 For recommendations on games to play with preschoolers see my post on the best games for kids!

 - Build Invitation– This can be totally open ended or you could have a specific theme.
 Use whatever materials you have like scrap wood, Picasso Tiles and cars.